Prestigious Scholarships and Fellowships

 Established in 2000 by a donation of $210 million from the Bill and Melinda Gates Foundation to the University of Cambridge, the Gates Cambridge Scholarships are among the most prestigious international scholarships in the world.

-The Trust annually awards 95 full-cost fellowships for graduate study in any field at Cambridge University.
-Of the total number of awards, 40 are given to citizens of the United States, and 55 are awarded to "international" students - that is, students who are neither US nor UK citizens.
+The program awards 95 full-cost fellowships a year for graduate study in any field at Cambridge University.
+Of the total number of awards, 40 are given to U.S. citizens and 55 are awarded to students who are neither U.S. nor United Kingdom citizens.

-The award provides support for the full cost of attendance, travel to and from Cambridge, a monthly stipend, and additional discretionary funds, as appropriate.
+The award covers the full cost of attendance, travel to and from Cambridge, a monthly stipend and additional discretionary funds as appropriate.

 In selecting Gates Cambridge Scholars, the trust seeks students of exceptional academic achievement and scholarly promise for whom further study at Cambridge would be particularly appropriate.
 Students provide evidence of their ability to make a significant contribution to their discipline, either by research, teaching or by using their learning creatively in their chosen profession.
-Applications are due in the fall (early October), but students must secure admission to Cambridge before applying.
-Does not require University endorsement but applicants are strongly encouraged to consult with ONS.
+Applications are due in fall (early October), but students must secure admission to Cambridge before applying.

 Goldwater (Barry Goldwater) Scholarship